How To Find Velocity Of Light: Step-by-Step Guide

 Remove the turntable so the microwave’s interior is a static field.
 Place the food item on a flat, microwave‑safe plate in the centre.

 Why the food?
-When the microwave’s standing wave pattern hits the food, the spots of highest electric field cause the most heating.
-Those hot spots line up with the antinodes of the wave, spaced half a wavelength apart It's one of those things that adds up..
+In real terms, when the microwave’s standing wave pattern hits the food, the spots of highest electric field cause the most heating.
+Those hot spots line up with the antinodes of the wave, spaced half a wavelength apart Not complicated — just consistent..

 3. Run the Microwave